benoitc/hooks/README.md

 # hooks

-`hooks` is a generic Hooks system for Erlang applications.
+`hooks` is a generic Hooks system for Erlang and Elixir applications.
 It allows you to augment your application by adding hooks to your application aka [Hooking](https://en.wikipedia.org/wiki/Hooking).